jiayanguo/JacocoAndSonarDemo/README.md

 **Setting you sonar server:**

-  Please add content of setting.xml file to to your ~/.m2/settings.xml right below servers section:
+    Please add content of setting.xml file to to your ~/.m2/settings.xml right below servers section.